project-koku/korekuta-operator/README.md

 The setup role is going to create the reports defined in `roles/setup/files` using the namespace defined inside of `roles/setup/defaults/main.yml`.
 The default is `openshift-metering`.

 To start the setup and collect role, the associated custom resource in the `watches.yml` has to be present.
 Before deploying the `cost_mgmt_cr.yaml` edit it to have your cluster ID and Reporting Operator service account token name instead of the placeholders.
-For example, if your cluster ID is `123a45b6-cd8e-9101-112f-g131415hi1jk` and your service account token name is `reporting-operator-token-123ab`, the `deploy/crds/cost_mgmt_cr.yaml` should look like the following:
+For example, if your cluster ID is `123a45b6-cd8e-9101-112f-g131415hi1jk`, your service account token name is `reporting-operator-token-123ab`, you want to use basic auth and the name of your authentication secret is `basic_auth_creds-123ab`, the `deploy/crds/cost_mgmt_cr.yaml` should look like the following:

 ```
 ---